Cherokee Businesses to contribute $10 million for expansion of tribe's law enforcement

 The money will help recruit, train and equip new Cherokee marshals in towns all across northeastern Oklahoma said Shannon Buhl, the tribe’s head law enforcement officer.

-“We are working diligently to meet the needs of our communities.”
-Buhl said, “and respond to the increased demand resulting from our expanded jurisdiction.”
+“We are working diligently to meet the needs of our communities and respond to the increased demand resulting from our expanded jurisdiction,” Buhl said.

 The tribe has already invested $30 million in fiscal 2022 to expand its criminal justice system, upgrade criminal codes and improve public safety, officials said.